enricofer/wind_forecast_routing/README.md

 Install the plugin from ``Plugins > Manage and install plugins`` menu; search for it and click on ``Install``.
 The plugin will be shown under ``Plugins`` menu: ``Wind forecast routing``.
 To generate an optimal route you just need to activate the plugin, choose the parameters, and press ``Run``.
-The plugin will download the wind model cosen for the area of interest, and will calculate the fastes track.
+The plugin will download the wind model chosen for the area of interest, and will calculate the fastes track.
 Please double check that:
 * your start and end point fall outside land masses; currently the plugin uses a rough coastline (natural earth `ne_10m_ocean`, you can find it in the plugin source directory)
 * if your layer is not shown, deactivate the time panel.